How Many Calories Do 100 Squats Burn?

 • Better muscle tone

-• Increased daily activity
+• Increased daily energy expenditure

 Squats for Weight Loss: Do They Really Help?